Shadowdemon11/Yatzee-game-project/README.md

 # Yatzee-game-project
--A game with two Components a server and a client
+- A game with two Components a server and a client

 - The server keeps track of the score and who/ how many people are in the game